$0 Colombia → Canada Express Entry Guide — Quick-Start Checklist

 Recovery Path 1: Combine the Tecnólogo with a Colombian Especialización

-The Colombian Especialización Tecnológica is a 1-year post-graduate qualification available at many Colombian institutions (including SENA itself).
-When WES evaluates two credentials — the Tecnólogo plus the Especialización — the applicant can claim points for "Two or more certificates, diplomas, or degrees.
-One must be for a program of three or more years."
+The Colombian Especialización is generally a 1-year post-graduate qualification.
+When WES evaluates two credentials, an applicant can claim points for "Two or more certificates, diplomas, or degrees" only when at least one credential is assessed at three years or longer.

 Recovery Path 2: Pursue French Language Proficiency as the Primary Score Driver